Pluto-110/SIC2_EDU/Code Examples/BLE_OTA/Readme.md

 Step 3:
-  *In the linux machine, open a command termnial (ctrl + alt + t) *Navigate to where you unzipped the git clone and cd into WebApp if using the VM use " cd Desktop/ESP32_OTA_BLE_React_WebApp_Demo-master/WebApp " - I extracted to the desktop but you can put the file anywhere...
+  *In the linux machine, open a command termnial (ctrl + alt + t) *Navigate to where you unzipped the git clone and cd into WebApp if using the VM use " cd Desktop/ESP32_OTA_BLE_React_WebApp_Demo-master/WebApp " - NOTE:[ I extracted to the desktop but you can put the file anywhere... ]
-  *
+  * Run the command "HPPT = true npm start".
+This will begin the WebApp